Having the ability to convert leads into paying customers is one of the most important skills in the digital marketing industry.

 There are a lot of CRO tools you can use to optimize your conversion rate.
-Here are five tools you can use to maximize your conversion:

-Hotjar is a CRO tool that allows you to records the behaviors of visitors who come to your website.
-This tool gives you a lot of insights to see what your users do when they are on your website.
+Hotjar is a tool that allows you to record the behaviors of visitors who come to your website.
+It shows you heatmaps to tell you the areas where your website visitors focus on the most.

-This feedback would greatly assist you in making your website better for your users, which might result in more conversions.
+Hotjar is also a feedback tool that allows you to collect feedback from your website visitors.
+This feedback can greatly assist in making your website better for users, which might result in more conversions.

 You can use it to collect surveys on your website visitors to understand better what they want and don’t, which can be used to optimize your site.

-With Unbounce, you can also create sticky and pop up bars to capture leads; you can create any page you want from a lot of templates if you don’t want to make one from scratch.
+With Unbounce, you can also create pop up bars to capture leads.
+You can also create any page you want from the many templates they offer if you don’t want to make one from scratch.

 Visual Website Optimizer (VWO)